lucille-bellepleure/parity-hack-payment/README.md

-# Basic Sample Hardhat Project
+# Parity Hack Payment Splitter

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+This repo holds the deploy and test scripts for a payment splitter.
+This is a joint effort between the projects that were victim of the Parity multisig attack.

 Try running some of the following tasks: